 2. Dredge the chicken pieces in the seasoned flour and put them in the pan, in which you have heated up the oil/butter to a moderate temperature.
 Let each side brown and turn them.
 Once browned all over, remove to a dish.
 Cook in batches if necessary.

 3. Into the same pan, throw the onion and allow to soften, stirring frequently, for a couple of minutes.
 Then add the garlic and cook for another minute or two.
-Use a wooden spoon to mix them well with the chicken-flavored oil and the bits of remaining flour.
+Use a wooden spoon to mix them well with the chicken-flavored oil and the bits of the remaining flour.

-4. Deglaze the pan with a glass of white wine, scraping the side and mixing well.
+4. Deglaze the pan with a glass of white wine, scraping the side, and mixing well.
 Turn up the heat a little and allow the wine to reduce until the smell coming from the pan is less alcoholic and the sauce is a little thicker.

-5. Pour in the tomatoes and their juices, the bay leaves and the thyme, and bring back to the boil.
+5. Pour in the tomatoes and their juices, the bay leaves, and the thyme, and bring back to the boil.
 Once it has returned to the boil, reduce to a gentle simmer and cook for 5 minutes, stirring to combine all the ingredients.
-Once the sauce is well mixed, put the chicken pieces back in, cover the pan, and simmer on a low heat for about 15-20 minutes.
+Once the sauce is well mixed, put the chicken pieces back in, cover the pan, and simmer on low heat for about 15-20 minutes.
 Check the thicker pieces of chicken after this time to see if they are cooked to the center and continue cooking if they are still pink.

-6. Once all the chicken pieces are thoroughly cooked, remove them to the serving dish.
-If the sauce is a little thick, you can add a few splashes of stock. if it’s a little thin, you can add a knob of butter and a tablespoon of flour and thicken it up.
+6. Once all the chicken pieces are thoroughly cooked, remove them from the serving dish.
+If the sauce is a little thick, you can add a few splashes of stock.
+If it’s a little thin, you can add a knob of butter and a tablespoon of flour and thicken it up.
 The sauce for ostropel is usually quite thin – not quite a soup, but not a thick gloopy sauce.

-7. Serve the ostropel de pui with polenta or mashed potatoes, and a hot chili pepper on the side.
+7. Serve the ostropel de pui with polenta or mashed potatoes, and hot chili pepper on the side.